johnsonandjohnson/Bodiless-JS/packages/vital-editors/doc/RichTextCustomizing.md

 tokens to meet the design requirements, and provide additional Rich Text functionality (typically, via buttons).

-Let's add a button that creates gradient text.
+Let's add a button that creates a gradient text.
 In this case, we want the Gradient style to apply on characters so will use `asMark`.
 See the [Bodiless RichText Componet](../../../../Components/Editors/RichText?id=richtext-component) for the different way to apply character, inline or block level formatting.

-01. Create a `packages/mysite/src/shadow/@bodiless/vital-editors/RichText.ts`
+01. Create a `packages/{my-package}/src/shadow/@bodiless/vital-editors/RichText.ts`
     where you will shadow the vital Rich Text editor.

     ```js